Guantanamo Bay detention camp: President Obama

 As of 15 June 2009, Guantánamo held more than 220 detainees.

-The United States was negotiating with Palau to accept a group of innocent Chinese Uyghur Muslims who have been held at the Guantánamo Bay.
+The United States was negotiating with Palau to accept a group of innocent Chinese Uyghur Muslims who have been held at Guantánamo Bay.
 The Department of Justice announced on 12 June 2009, that Saudi Arabia had accepted three Uyghurs.
 The same week, one detainee was released to Iraq, and one to Chad.

 Also that week, four Uyghur detainees were resettled in Bermuda, where they were released.
 On 11 June 2009, the US Government negotiated a deal in secret with the Bermudian Premier, Ewart Brown, to release four Uyghur detainees to Bermuda, an overseas territory of the UK.
 The detainees were flown into Bermuda under the cover of darkness.
 The US purposely kept the information of this transfer secret from the UK, which handles all foreign affairs and security issues for Bermuda, as it was feared that the deal would collapse.
 After the story was leaked by the US media, Premier Brown gave a national address to inform the people of Bermuda.
 Many Bermuda residents objected, as did the UK Government.
 It undertook an informal review of the actions; the Bermuda opposition, UBP, made a tabled vote of no confidence in Brown.

 Italy agreed on 15 June 2009, to accept three prisoners.
 Ireland agreed on 29 July 2009, to accept two prisoners.
 The same day, the European Union said that its member states would accept some detainees.
 In January 2011, WikiLeaks revealed that Switzerland accepted several Guantanamo detainees as a quid pro quo with the U.S. to limit a multibillion tax probe against Swiss banking group UBS.